kerryzhu108/UofTLocals/README.md

 for issues, such as a duplicate username.
 Links at the bottom of the page allow navigation between the two sign up pages, and the login page mentioned above.

-Both the login and sign up pages can be accessed using links in the header throughout the app.
+Both the login and sign up pages can be accessed using links in the header on the landing page.

 ## Student Profile